-Since there is no federal law that prohibits employment discrimination on the basis of sexual orientation, it is currently legal to fire working men and women in 33 states because of their sexual orientation.
-As a result, working people can be denied employment opportunities on the basis of something that has no relationship to their ability to perform their work.
+Since there is no federal law that prohibits employment discrimination on the basis of sexual orientation, currently legal to fire working men and women in 33 states because of their sexual orientation.
+As a result, work people can be denied employment opportunities on the basis of something that has no relationship to their ability perform their work.
 The AFL-CIO strongly opposes employment discrimination based on sexual orientation.

 If elected, would you support legislation to outlaw employment discrimination based on sexual orientation?
+Y discrimination because of marital status must also be banned.